How to Participate

 Submit a Petition

 A petition is a document addressed to Mayor and Council (or a Committee) and signed by an unspecified number of individuals.
 In most cases, a petition is a request to provide support or opposition to a matter under debate.

-- contain the printed names, addresses and signatures of the petitioners making the request; and
+- Contain the printed names, addresses and signatures of the petitioners making the request.

-- note on each page of the signed petition that petitions received by the District of Tofino are deemed to be public records and names and addresses are subject to public disclosure and may be published in a meeting agenda, which is posted on the District’s website, if the matter comes before Council or Committee.
+- State on each page that petitions received by the District of Tofino are deemed public records, and names and addresses are subject to public disclosure.
+They may be published in a meeting agenda posted on the District’s website if the matter comes before Council or Committee.

 Petitions should be submitted to the Manager of Corporate Services at the Municipal Office.

 Public Hearings are held to provide the public with an opportunity to convey their views on proposed amendments to the District’s Zoning Bylaw or Official Community Plan Bylaw.